canonical/curtin/doc/topics/config.rst

 When False, curtin writes "GRUB_DISABLE_OS_PROBER=true" to target system in /etc/default/grub.d/50-curtin-settings.cfg.
 If True, curtin won't modify the grub configuration value in the target system.

-**terminal**: *<['unmodified', 'console', ...]>*

-Configure target system grub option GRUB_TERMINAL ``terminal`` value which is written to /etc/default/grub.d/50-curtin-settings.cfg.
-Curtin does not attempt to validate this string, grub2 has many values that it accepts and the list is platform dependent.
-If ``terminal`` is not provided, Curtin will set the value to 'console'.
-If the ``terminal`` value is 'unmodified' then Curtin will not set any value at all and will use Grub defaults.

 **reorder_uefi**: *<boolean: default True>*